 A crowd of more than 400 from The Claremont Colleges (5C) community turned out for an evening of South Asian dance, music, and cultural appreciation at Sanskriti 2017.
 Now in its fifth year, Sanskriti is one of the largest 5C student-run performances, attracting both participants and audiences.
-This year’s Sanskriti, held on April 7, 2017, featured over 150 dancers from all 5Cs.
+Last year’s Sanskriti, held on April 7, 2017, featured over 150 dancers from all 5Cs.

 Claremont Tamasha, a 5C club founded in 2012 for students interested in learning Bollywood dance, organizes the Sanskriti events.
 Members hone their dance skills, socialize, and build community while learning about South Asian culture.
 The club meets three times a week for dance practice and regularly hosted Bollywood movie nights.